Penang National Park – Remote Beaches And Hiking Trails

-The forested park sits close to the coast and is teaming with all sorts of tropical wildlife.
-Like silvered leaf monkeys, monitor lizards and many species of birds!
+The forested park sits close to the coast and is teaming with tropical wildlife like monkeys, monitor lizards and many species of birds!

 Entrance To Penang National Park In Teluk Bahang